Billionaire Profile

 Early Life and Education

-Katharina Otto-Bernstein was born in Hamburg, Germany, in 1964.
-She attended St. Clare's Hall in Oxford, England, before moving to the United States.
-She earned a bachelor's degree from Columbia College and a Master of Fine Arts in Film from Columbia University Film School.
+Katharina Otto-Bernstein was born in Hamburg, Germany, as the fourth child of entrepreneur Werner Otto and Maren Stücken.
+She attended St. Clare's Hall in Oxford, England, before earning a bachelor's degree and an MFA in Film from Columbia University.

 Rise to Success